aspose-slides/Aspose.Slides-Documentation/java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 }
 ```

-## **Convert Powerpoint to HTML with Original Fonts**
+## **Convert PowerPoint to HTML with Original Fonts**

-Preserve original fonts that are used in presentation while converting PPT(X) to HTML. [**EmbedAllFontsHtmlController**](https://apireference.aspose.com/slides/java/com.aspose.slides/EmbedAllFontsHtmlController) class preserves the original fonts in generated HTML:
+Aspose.Slides provides the [EmbedAllFontsHtmlController](https://apireference.aspose.com/slides/java/com.aspose.slides/EmbedAllFontsHtmlController) class that allows you to embed all the fonts in a presentation while converting the presentation to HTML.

+To prevent certain fonts from being embedded, you can pass an array of font names to a parameterized constructor from the [EmbedAllFontsHtmlController](https://apireference.aspose.com/slides/java/com.aspose.slides/EmbedAllFontsHtmlController) class.
+Popular fonts, such as Calibri or Arial, when used in a presentation, do not have to be embedded because most systems already contain such fonts.
+When those fonts are embedded, the resulting HTML document becomes unnecessarily large.

+The [EmbedAllFontsHtmlController](https://apireference.aspose.com/slides/java/com.aspose.slides/EmbedAllFontsHtmlController) class supports inheritance and provides the [WriteFont](https://apireference.aspose.com/slides/java/com.aspose.slides/EmbedAllFontsHtmlController#writeFont-com.aspose.slides.IHtmlGenerator-com.aspose.slides.IFontData-com.aspose.slides.IFontData-java.lang.String-java.lang.String-byte:A-) method, which is meant to be overwritten.

 ```java
 Presentation pres = new Presentation("input.pptx");